Ashok Kumar Mathur: Early life

-Ashok Mathur completed his M.A. degree in Philosophy from Rajasthan University in 1964 and passed his LL.B. in 1966.
+Ashok Mathur completed his Master of Arts degree in Philosophy from Rajasthan University in 1964 and passed his Bachelor of Laws in 1966.

 Career

-Ashok Mathur started his lawyer career in the Rajasthan High Court in 1967.
+Ashok Mathur started his legal career in the Rajasthan High Court in 1967.
 Initially he worked as Government Advocate.
 He was elevated as a Judge on 13 July 1985 of the Rajasthan High Court.
 He also conducted a court of inquiry in Boeing crash at Ahmedabad in 1987–88.
-He was transferred from Rajasthan High Court to Madhya Pradesh High Court in February 1994 and was elevated as the Chief Justice of Madhya Pradesh High Court.
-Then he was transferred to Calcutta High Court as Chief Justice on 22 December 1999.
+He was transferred from Rajasthan High Court to Madhya Pradesh High Court in February 1994 and was elevated as the chief justice of Madhya Pradesh High Court.
+Then he was transferred to Calcutta High Court as chief justice on 22 December 1999.
 Ashok Mathur became a judge of the Supreme Court in 2004 and retired from service on 7 August 2008 from there.
 After the retirement, he was appointed the Chairman of the Armed Forces Tribunal and also headed the 7th Central Pay Commission (CPC).